mezstd/littlefs/SPEC.md

 Creates a new file with this id.
 Note that files in a metadata block don't necessarily need a create tag.
 All a create does is move over any files using this id.
-In this sense a create is similar to insertion into an ephemeral array of files.
+In this sense a create is similar to insertion into an imaginary array of files.

 The create and delete tags allow littlefs to keep files in a directory ordered alphabetically by filename.